pulumi/docs/reference/pkg/nodejs/@pulumi/aws/kms/index.md

 ```

 The unique identifier for the customer master key (CMK) that the grant applies to.
+Specify the key ID or the Amazon Resource Name (ARN) of the CMK.
+To specify a CMK in a different AWS account, you must use the key ARN.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/kms/grant.ts#L51">property name</a>